 What does this mean for me?

-A shadowban can be detrimental for businesses relying on Facebook as their primary platform for conducting transactions.
+A shadowban can be bad for businesses relying on Facebook for conducting transactions.
 But for personal accounts, this may not be as severe.
 There are a few things you can do to remedy this situation.

 Hire The Digital Marketing Experts

 We take online businesses and turn them into online empires by employing smart digital marketing strategies.
 Our team of experts are trained in a myriad of marketing skill including SEO to help you rank higher in search results, and ad management to ensure your message gets seen by the people you want.
 Need a business website that attracts business?
 We also specialize in website design and online sales optimization to help your business grow like never before.

 Rei Bayucca has a wealth of knowledge and experience as a professional writer for multiple industries.
 It is her mission to ensure that her readers receive high-quality, informative content that is both entertaining and educational.
 Through her writing, Rei aims to educate and motivate readers.